Modelling Scenarios for Carbon-aware Geographic Load Shifting of Compute Workloads: Scenarios for geographic load shifting

 \subsubsection{Scenario 1}

-The first three scenarios model moving workloads from the ASCG HPC centre in Taiwan, which has a very high electricity carbon intensity, to the HPC2N centre in Sweden, which has a very low electricity carbon intensity.
+In this scenario we model moving workloads from the ASGC HPC centre in Taiwan, which has a very high electricity carbon intensity and a PUE of 1.62, to the HPC2N centre in Sweden, which has a very low electricity carbon intensity and a PUE of 1.03.
 This is the most optimistic case.
 From discussion with HPC facility operators, we assume an average load of 80\%.
-However, for the first scenario we assume HPC2N has 50\% free capacity for the entire year and ASCG has a load of 100\%.
-We further assume that we would like to move as much of the work for as much of the time as possible from the ASCG cluster to HPC2N.
+However, for the first scenario we assume HPC2N has 50\% free capacity for the entire year and ASGC has a load of 100\%.
+We further assume that we would like to move as much of the work for as much of the time as possible from the ASGC cluster to HPC2N.
 These are very optimistic assumptions.
 We assume no overhead in moving the work.
 In this case, the reduction in emissions is 30.5\% or about 365 $tCO_2e/y$.
 We start with this scenario to demonstrate that only highly unrealistic scenarios result in high reductions.